Leaked Documents Suggest Secretive Billionaire Trump Donors Are Milo’s Patrons

 Yiannopoulos did not respond to multiple requests for comment.

 $50,000 is far less than the $12 million Yiannopoulos told Vanity Fair in April that he had raised for Milo Inc. It’s unclear if the $12 million figure is accurate and, if so, how much of it comes from the Mercers.
-(An early budget shared with BuzzFeed estimates the business’ annual payroll to be $1,179,000.)
+(An early budget shared with BuzzFeed estimates the business’s annual payroll to be $1,179,000.)

 “I AM ON AN O-1B,” Yiannopoulos responded, referring to a special kind of nonimmigrant visa that requires an American sponsor, which had been Breitbart.
-“I HAVE 57 DAYS LEFT TO FILE A PETITION TO MOVE 0-1B TO NEW SPONSOR IF IT COMES TO IT THE MERCERS WILL PUT ME ON THE BOOKS AT ONE OF THEIR OTHER COMPANIES TO TAKE CARE OF THIS BUT IDEALLY THE NEW BUSINESS WILL DO THIS”
+“I HAVE 57 DAYS LEFT TO FILE A PETITION TO MOVE 0-1B TO NEW SPONSOR IF IT COMES TO IT THE MERCERS WILL PUT ME ON THE BOOKS AT ONE OF THEIR OTHER COMPANIES TO TAKE CARE OF THIS BUT IDEALLY THE NEW BUSINESS WILL DO THIS.

 Macris was right to worry.
 On March 14, the Department of Homeland Security sent Yiannopoulos a Notice of Intent to Revoke his visa, citing his departure from Breitbart as the reason.
-In a March 23 email entitled “URGENT re visa” Yiannopoulos coordinated the paperwork for his response to DHS.
+In a March 23 email titled “URGENT re visa,” Yiannopoulos coordinated the paperwork for his response to DHS.

-According to Macris, Milo Inc. sponsored Yiannopoulos’ new visa.
+According to Macris, Milo Inc. sponsored Yiannopoulos’s new visa.
 “I handled this personally (I am an attorney) in conjunction with an immigration specialist I retained,” he told BuzzFeed News.

-So what might the Mercers hope to accomplish by serving as Yiannopoulos’ patrons?
-According to a source close to the situation — who confirmed an earlier report that the Mercers funded Yiannopoulos’ “Dangerous Faggot” college tour — the family sees the British shock-meister as a way to capture the attention of a generation that grew up on the internet and represents the future of the kind of anti-establishment Republican politics that swept Donald Trump to power:
+So what might the Mercers hope to accomplish by serving as Yiannopoulos’s patrons?
+According to a source close to the situation — who confirmed an earlier report that the Mercers funded Yiannopoulos’s “Dangerous Faggot” college tour — the family sees the British shock-meister as a way to capture the attention of a generation who grew up on the internet and represents the future of the kind of anti-establishment Republican politics that swept Donald Trump to power:

 “The Mercers want to do whatever they can to bring this new style of conservatism to a younger generation.
 Milo did that for Breitbart with their money and they see no reason to change that.”